Signet’s Tertiary Packaging Optimisation Program helps Metcash reduce plastic usage by over 100 tonnes while increasing efficiency by as much as 42%.

 “New stretch film manufacturing technologies are resulting in films that are stronger at thinner gauges.
 This means companies can optimise their pallet stability while reducing unnecessary plastic and cardboard core waste in their supply chain.” —Matthew Best, Signet Corporate Partnerships Manager.

-Since beginning their downgauging journey two years ago, Metcash has reduced their plastic waste by over 100,000kgs nationwide and increased efficiency by 42% at their distribution centres.
+Since beginning their downgauging journey two years ago, Metcash has reduced their plastic waste by over 100,000kg nationwide and increased efficiency by 42% at their distribution centres.

 To guarantee a smooth transition, Signet implemented a specific training model in each Metcash distribution centre to ensure supervisors and warehouse personnel alike had the knowledge and skills to apply the film expertly and effectively.

-Metcash has saved over 100,000 kilograms in plastic waste since optimising their stretch film.
+Metcash has saved over 100,000kg in plastic waste since optimising their stretch film.

-In addition to the changes seen in their machine pallet wrap, switching to Signet Hemmed Edge Hand Film with a reinforced edge has further reduced plastic waste.
-As the film roll can withstand edge damage without losing its integrity, a common contributor to plastic waste in warehouses.
+In addition to the changes seen in their machine pallet wrap, switching to Signet's Hemmed Edge Hand Film with a reinforced edge has further reduced plastic waste.
+The film roll can withstand edge damage without losing its integrity; a common contributor to plastic waste in warehouses.
 This feature coupled with the increased roll length means 46,480 cardboard cores have been saved from recycling.

 Film consolidation has improved ordering efficiency, as sites nationally are using regulated film types for both hand and machine applications.

-Over the two years, this has saved approximately 720 hours per year on downtime.
+Over two years, this has saved approximately 720 hours per year in downtime.